qdb-io/qdb-kvstore/README.md

 qdb-kvstore
 ===========

-Transactional in memory key/value store for objects.
-Writes the database to disk periodically in snapshot files.
-Uses a MessageBuffer as a tx log for replay from the last snapshot after a crash.
+Transactional in memory key/value store.
+Writes the store to disk periodically in snapshot files.
+Uses a transaction log to replay from the last snapshot after a crash.
 Clustering is optional and all nodes in the cluster see the same view of the store.

 Fire's events when objects are created, updated or deleted.